hash-bang/WaveForm/README.md

 Stand-alone PHP usage
 ---------------------
-Waveform can also be used as a stand-alone library without Sparks.
-To do this simply extract the `waveform.php` file from the `libraries/` directory and use it in your application like you would a normal PHP file.
+Waveform can also be used as a stand-alone library.
+To do this simply extract the `waveform.php` file from the `lib/` directory and use it in your application like you would a normal PHP file.
-The below example loads up WaveForm, defines some fields then sits out a form for the user to enter data into.
+The below example loads up Waveform, defines some fields then sits out a form for the user to enter data into.
 Finally the form is validated and (should everything be ok) the values passed on for further processing.

 	<?php
-	require('waveform.php');
+	require('waveform.php'); // Or just use Composer
 	$Waveform = new Waveform();
 	$Waveform->Group('Personal Details');
 	$Waveform->Define('name');